PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 As you increase the amount of work (or the amount of contacts), you only add 1 more iteration (aka step) of searching.

-So how could we turn this into pseudo-code? (pseudo-cde just means fake english readable example code, that only illustrates a concept and how the code "might" look).
+So how could we turn binary search into pseudo-code? (pseudo-cde just means fake english readable example code, that only illustrates a concept and how the code "might" look).
 Read through the following code line by line.

 ```
  1|  go to center